hazelcast/hazelcast/site/docs/api/sources-sinks.md

  .writeTo(KafkaSinks.kafka(props, "topic"));
 ```

-To use the Kafka connector, you need to copy the `hazelcast-jet-kafka`
+To use the Kafka connector, make sure the `hazelcast-jet-kafka`
-module from the `opt` folder to the `lib` folder and add the following
+module is present in the `lib` folder and add the following
 dependency to your application:

 <!--DOCUSAURUS_CODE_TABS-->